-Mara raised her eyebrows in disbelief.
-"Really?
-If the accent wasn't a dead give-a-way, your pal's shirt there certainly was.
-No one from these parts would be caught dead in a Boston shirt."
+Mara's eyebrows flew upward and she gave a little snort.
+"The accent's a dead give-a-way, but your pal's shirt comes in handy.
+No one from these parts would be caught dead wearing a Boston shirt."

 "Well, anyway, congratulations on making the team.
-It's a shame it isn't more of a celebration."
+It's a shame you can't celebrate properly."

 "Really?
 How do you know?"

-"They smell like hockey players," Mara said sarcastically.
-She glanced at the Minnesota table just as a couple new faces join.
-She smiled and cut in before Kelsey could comment on what she said, "Oh look, Mac is here!"
+"They smell like hockey players," Mara replied sarcastically.
+She glanced over at the Minnesota table just as a couple more boys arrived.
+She smiled and cut in before Kelsey could comment, "Oh, look!
+Robbie's here!"

-Unfortunately Mara wasn't out of earshot when Kelsey finished her thoughts on Rob.
-She rolled her eyes at her boy-crazy co-worker.
-As she neared the table, she could not help but grin as she watched Rob and his friend greet the boys at the table.
+Unfortunately Mara was not out of earshot when Kelsey finished her thoughts on Rob.
+She rolled her eyes in response to her boy-crazy co-worker.
+Nearing the table, she could not help but grin as she watched Rob and his friend greet the group.

-"Robbie McClanahan!" she said loudly.
-"I didn't think I'd ever see you again."
+"Robbie McClanahan," she said loudly.
+"I didn't think I'd ever have to see you again."

-"Just didn't know you'd make it!"
-Mara jested.
-"I guess Coach Brooks knows what he's doing after all."
+"I didn't think you'd make it," Mara jested.
+"I suppose Coach Brooks knows what he's doing after all."

-"I hope he does," Rob replied.
-"Oh, hey, real quick, this is Mark Johnson."
-He gestured to the boy that had come into the bar with him.
+"I hope he does," Rob said.
+"Oh, real quick, this is Mark Johnson."
+He gestured to the boy standing next to him.
+"Mark, Mara."

 "Did you meet all these other guys?"
-Rob asked.
+Rob asked, looking around the table.

-"We weren't formally introduced, because someone doesn't have any manners," she told him, giving a pointed look at Verchota.
-He just narrowed his eyes back at her.
+"No, we weren't formally introduced, because someone doesn't have any manners," she told him, shooting a pointed look a Verchota, who narrowed his eyes back at her.

 "Excuse me?
-Did he just say your name was Bah?"
-Mara asked, just wanting to clarify.
+Did you just call him 'Bah'?"
+Mara asked to clarify.

 "Glad we got that out of the way, Rob.
-I didn't want anyone thinking I was stalking them or something."
+I wouldn't want anyone to think I was stalking them or anything."
 Mara grinned.
 Knowing that it was time to check on the other tables, she asked the two new arrivals if they wanted drinks.

-When she returned with the glasses, she leaned into Rob and quietly said to him.
-"I met some of your other boys over there."
+Returning with the glasses, she leaned into Rob and quietly said to him, "I met some of your other boys over there."